muldon/dupPredictorRep/README.md

 ### Installing the app.
-1. Download the SO Dump of March 2017 [here].
+1. Download the SO Dump of March 2017. [here] we provide two dumps.
+Both contains the main tables we use.
+They differs only in **posts** table.
+In one of them the table contains the original content.
+The other is stemmed and had the stop words removed.
+The next steps are described considered the fastest way to reproduce DupPredictor, in other words, the stemmed/stopped dump.
+If you desire to simulate the entire process, including the stemming and stop words removal, follow the instructions available in [here].
 2. On your DB tool, create a new database named stackoverflow2017.
 This is a query example:
 ```
 CREATE DATABASE stackoverflow2017